Could the new coronavirus weaken 'anti-vaxxers'?

 “I will not be injected with anything, especially a fast-tracked vaccine,” added American Vicki Barneck, 67, who believes a strong immune system is enough to combat the disease.

-Holland, of the Children’s Health Defense, said: “Some react fine to vaccines, others are paralyzed or killed.”
+Holland, of the Children’s Health Defense, said: “Some react fine to vaccines, others are paralysed or killed.”

 However, a 2015 paper by CDC epidemiologists said “multiple studies and scientific reviews have found no association between vaccination and deaths except in rare cases.”

-The VCP is running an 18-month study tracking conversation online about the coronavirus and conducting global polls to measure attitudes toward social distancing, isolation, hand-washing and anticipating a vaccine.
+The VCP is running an 18-month study tracking conversation online about the coronavirus and conducting global polls to measure attitudes towards social distancing, isolation, hand-washing and anticipating a vaccine.

-From analyzing more than 3 million posts a day between January and mid-March 2020, director Dr Heidi Larson said the vast majority were eager for a treatment, fast.
+From analysing more than 3 million posts a day between January and mid-March 2020, director Dr Heidi Larson said the vast majority were eager for a treatment, fast.

 “People are hungry for a vaccine,” she said.